WolfgangMehner/vim-plugins/git-support/README.md

 --------------------------------------------------------------------------------
 - Added: The diff buffer can be use to add/reset chunks, added new maps.
 - Added: Extended command-line completion to handle options for Git commands.
+- Added: New maps for the buffer: log
 - Changed: The status buffer can handle renamed files.
+- Minor changes.

   RELEASE NOTES FOR OLDER VERSIONS
 --------------------------------------------------------------------------------